-- require('net.box') to get a net.box object (named net\box for examples in this section), - net\box.connect() to connect and get a connection object (named conn for examples in this section), - other net.box() routines, passing conn:, to execute requests on a remote box, - conn:close to disconnect.
+- require('net.box') to get a net.box object (named net_box for examples in this section), - net_box.connect() to connect and get a connection object (named conn for examples in this section), - other net.box() routines, passing conn:, to execute requests on the remote database system, - conn:close to disconnect.

 All net.box methods are fiber-safe, that is, it is safe to share and use the same connection object across multiple concurrent fibers.
-In fact, it's perhaps the best programming practice with Tarantool.
+In fact that is perhaps the best programming practice with Tarantool.
 When multiple fibers use the same connection, all requests are pipelined through the same network socket, but each fiber gets back a correct response.
 Reducing the number of active sockets lowers the overhead of system calls and increases the overall server performance.
-There are, however, cases when a single connection is not enough - for example, when it's necessary to prioritize requests or to use different authentication IDs.
+However for some cases a single connection is not enough - for example, when it is necessary to prioritize requests or to use different authentication IDs.